nhsland/futurenhs-platform/docs/tech-stack/README.md

 ### PostgreSQL

 We also considered **Azure CosmosDB**.
 CosmosDB is fully managed and scales infinitelty.
 Unfortunately development for CosmosDB requires Windows for the emulator.

+## Benefits of using open source/standards

+The tech stack is made up mainly from open source software of hosted solutions based on an open standard.
+The GOV.UK website describes the benefits of [open source](https://www.gov.uk/guidance/be-open-and-use-open-source) and [open standards](https://www.gov.uk/government/publications/open-standards-principles/open-standards-principles) better than we could do here.

+One of the benefits to call out here is avoiding vendor lock-in.
+If we rely on an open stack, it's likely that we can run it with minimal changes on other hosting platforms.
+We don't treat this as a hard requirement, though.
+If the costs of using an open solution compared to a proprietary ones outweight the benefits, we will go with the proprietary one.
+Some of these choices include:

+- Azure Monitor: While we're using Azure Monitor for monitoring, tracing and alerting, we're using the [OpenTelemetry](https://opentelemetry.io/) standard to inject tracing and metric data.
+- Azure Blob Storage: The service could be replaced with Amazon S3 or Google Cloud Storage without too much effort.

 ## A note about API gateways